Tuesday, July 30, 2024

 This is a figure where we're probably being overcharged a bit, but at least it's fair relative to other figures.
 Sabine got four accessories and tons of paint.
 Krrsantan got armor, a blaster, and very little paint.
 You can see some on his knuckles, nose, eyes, belt, and beard.
 As I write this he's standing next to Yak Face and Sabine on my desk, and is the simplest by far.
 I would have liked to have seem slightly better eye paint and improved fur texture, but I can't argue he doesn't match Chewbacca.

 He fits in with the general aesthetic of the old Kenner figure line, but much like the Obi-Wan Kenobi line it's plain to see it doesn't match a specific time period.
 The figure itself feels like 1978, the removable armor feels like 1982's Zuckuss harness (or Dagobah backpack), and the hands seem more modern in that one of them isn't useless.
 I think it's good to have hands that can hold weapons, but I would have loved one of them to be a fist - like the original Gamorrean Guard - so he could punch other guys with his knuckle dusters.
 His pose is also pretty basic.
 It would be nice to have a little flair in his arms or maybe a bit of a bend to his knees, but I can't say I don't appreciate the jointed neck.
 That's something I wish Kenner did back in the day, and Hasbro achieved Krrsantan as a pretty good figure that does what Retro tends to shine at - the bare minimum.
 There's no white highlights in the fur, there's no extraneous parts.
 It's a Wookiee, a blaster, and a shirt.
-That's all you needed to have fun in the 1980s, and considering he's the only Hasbro Krrsantan under $27.
+That's all you needed to have fun in the 1980s, and considering he's the only Hasbro Krrsantan under $27 you don't have a cheaper option.

 Collector's Notes: I got mine from Entertainment Earth.
 At press time I have still not seen him sold at any major retailer brick-and-mortar locations.